IamHenri/global-market-places-list/README.md

 # Files available
 ## Excel SpreadSheet : on tab, all the data needed.
 ## csv file : because it's handy
-## json : because it's handier than csv, for other purposes
 ## html file : to make the following page